jtimko16/AutoML_Project2/README.md

 * From Sow Maize and Harvest Maize extracted the month, encoded it and dropped the original columns.
 * Added time between sow and harvest.
 * Calculated the mean of pcp, tmax, tmin, and spi columns.
-* Created lagged dependent variable values for the preceding 3 years.
-Calculated 1-year lag for these mean columns.
-The lagged variables are: 'maize_lag-1', 'maize_lag-2', 'maize_lag-3', 'pcp_mean_lag-1','tmax_mean_lag-1','tmix_mean_lag-1','spi_mean_lag-1'.
+* Created lagged dependent variable values and the mean pcp, tmax, tmin, and spi for the preceding 3 years.
+* Dropped the pcp, tmax, tmin, and spi columns for the same year because we do not have this information at prediction time.
 * Kept only latest 10 years of data, so 2007-2016.

 In the final dataframe there are 32,359 rows, 30 countries, 3,887 Farms, 10 years of data.